High-dimensional variable clustering based on maxima of a weakly dependent random process: Additional results

-{If $\textbf{X}$ is an extreme value random vector, it is associated with a stable tail dependence function denoted by $L$.
+where $L$ is the stable tail dependence function.
 This function captures the tail dependence structure of the random vector and can be expressed as a specific integral with respect to the exponent measure (we refer to Section 8 of \cite{beirlant2004statistics}).
-In the context of AI-block models, the tail dependence function takes the following form:}
+In the context of AI-block models, the tail dependence function takes the following form:

-{where $L^{(O_1)}, \dots, L^{(O_G)}$ are the corresponding stable tail dependence functions with copulae $C_\infty^{(O_1)}, \dots, C_\infty^{(O_G)}$, respectively.
-This model is a specific form of the nested extreme value copula, as mentioned in the remark below and discussed in further detail in \cite{hofert2018hierarchical}.}
+where $L^{(O_1)}, \dots, L^{(O_G)}$ are the corresponding stable tail dependence functions with copulae $C_\infty^{(O_1)}, \dots, C_\infty^{(O_G)}$, respectively.
+This model is a specific form of the nested extreme value copula, as mentioned in the remark below and discussed in further detail in \cite{hofert2018hierarchical}. \begin{remark} Equation \eqref{eq:mutual_indep_stdf} can be rewritten as